khaledEltohamy/Izam/README.md

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

-In these tasks two types of Databases were used and they are ( HIVE , SQFLITE), SQLFLITE This is to apply the SQL language and also benefit from the features of HIVE.
+In these tasks two types of Databases were used and they are ( HIVE , SQFLITE).

+SQLFLITE This is to apply the SQL language and also benefit from the features of HIVE.

 They are separated when exiting the presentation layer, which is controlled by the Ui and Logic section.

 To try both of them, please refer to the comment, lines (19-23) in this path. lib/src/modules/auth/presentation/bloc/auth_bloc/auth_bloc.dart

 - [Lab: Sqflite](https://pub.dev/packages/sqflite)
 This is to leave the basic hive for some of its advantages:

 ## In this case we used Hive as default :